Homes for Sale in Winooski, Vermont

 Winooski has the unique geographic feature of being a one-mile square block north of the Winooski River.
-With a population exceeding 7,000, Winooski offers a small town feel yet has easy access to the rest of the Burlington area and all it has to offer.
+With a population of nearly 8,000, Winooski offers a small-town feel yet has easy access to the rest of the Burlington area and all it has to offer.

 Get Ahead - Register to keep track of your favorite listings and email updates when similar properties hit the market.